Skip to main content

 1. dbt models (models/*.sql) → Create tables/views in DuckDB using dbt syntax

-2. MXCP endpoints (endpoints/*.yml) → Query the tables directly using standard SQL
+2. MXCP tools (tools/*.yml) → Query the dbt tables directly using standard SQL

 Learn More